ujihisa/okta-scim-beta/README.md

 configure Okta to map non-standard user attributes into the user profile for your application.

-Here is how our Python/Flask sample application defines these attributes:
+Included in this git repository is a sample application written in Python/Flask, this sample application implements SCIM 2.0.
+Below is how this sample application defines these attributes:

     userName = db.Column(db.String(250),
                          unique=True,